2014 Community College Federal Legislative Priorities

 To download our "Green Sheet" of the below priorities, please click here.

-Congress should reauthorize the Workforce Investment Act (WIA) this year, prioritizing the role that community colleges play in educating American’s workforce.
-This should be achieved, in part, by authorizing the Community College to Career Fund, ensuring that community colleges are members of state and local workforce investment boards, and making public institutions of higher education automatically eligible as training providers.
-Additionally, the Adult Education and Family Literacy Act (AEFLA) is a critical component of addressing adult literacy issues.
-Community colleges serve as key providers and, in some cases, as state administrators of AEFLA funding.
-Support for this program should be enhanced.
+Congress should reauthorize the Workforce Investment Act (WIA) in 2014, prioritizing the role that community colleges play in educating American’s workforce.
+This should be achieved, in part, by authorizing the Community College to Career Fund; ensuring that community colleges are members of state and local workforce investment boards; authorizing more contracts between workforce investment boards and colleges; and making programs at public institutions of higher education automatically eligible for training funding.
+Additionally, the Adult Education and Family Literacy Act (AEFLA) should provide increased support for the transition from ABE to postsecondary education.